Skip to main content

 BIL Signage Requirement

-The BIL Signage Requirement requires projects designated as federal equivalency and projects that receive Principal Forgiveness to install a physical sign at the construction site which displays the official Investing in America emblem.
-For more information on the requirement, including how to comply and guidance on how to design the sign, see BIL Signage.
+The BIL Signage Requirement requires projects designated as federal equivalency and projects that receive principal forgiveness to install a physical sign at the construction site which displays the official Investing in America emblem.
+For details, including how to comply and design the sign, see the BIL Signage webpage.

 BABA Requirement

 The Build America, Buy America (BABA) Act requires projects designated as federal equivalency, lead service line projects, and emerging contaminants projects to use iron, steel, manufactured products, and construction materials that are produced in the United States.
-For more information, including how to comply and approved waivers, see BABA.
+For details, including how to comply and approved waivers, see the BABA webpage.

 Stay Informed

-Sign up for Environmental Loans E-Bulletins to get updates about BIL requirements, the BABA Act, federal equivalency projects, the Lead Service Line and Emerging Contaminants programs, and related topics.
+Sign up for Environmental Loans newsletter to get updates about BIL requirements, the BABA Act, federal equivalency projects, the Lead Service Line and Emerging Contaminants programs, and related topics.

 Contact information

-CWFP & SDWLP Emerging Contaminants (EC) Programs Specialist: Ryan Atkinson
+CWFP and SDWLP Emerging Contaminants (EC) Programs specialist: Ryan Atkinson

 BIL Funding Outreach and Technical Assistance (TA) Contacts